Nortech-ai/nortech-python/README.md

 ## Overview

-This package is built on top of the Nortech API (documented at https://api.apps.nor.tech/docs).
-The `NortechAPI` class, in `nortech.common.gateways.nortech_api`, is your connection point to the API.
-The package is organized into three main sections:

-### nortech.metadata

-Contains functionalities to access and manage your metadata, including:
-- Workspaces
-- Assets
-- Divisions
-- Units
-- Devices
-- Signals

-### nortech.datatools

-Provides tools for fetching signal data, with support for:
-- Pandas DataFrames
-- Polars DataFrames
-- Time window queries
-- Signal filtering

-### nortech.derivers
+The `nortech-python` library is the official Python client for interacting with the Nortech AI platform.
+It provides a comprehensive interface to access and manage various components of the Nortech ecosystem, including metadata, data tools, and derivers.

+The `Nortech` class serves as the primary entry point for the library.
+It encapsulates the core functionalities and provides a unified interface to interact with the Nortech API.
+It has 3 main components:

+- **Metadata**: Access and manage metadata such as workspaces, assets, divisions, units, devices, and signals.
+- **Datatools**: Fetch and manipulate signal data, supporting both Pandas and Polars DataFrames, time window queries, and signal filtering.
-Enables creation and management of derivers - which allow you to compute new signals based on existing ones.
-Features include:
+- **Derivers**: Create and manage derivers, which allow computation of new signals based on existing ones.
+This includes creating deriver schemas, deploying derivers, managing configurations, and testing locally.

-- Creating deriver schemas
-- Deploying derivers
-- Managing deriver configurations
-- Testing derivers locally
+The `Nortech` class is designed to be flexible, allowing customization of API settings such as the base URL, API key, pagination behavior, and user agent.
+This makes it easy to integrate the library into various environments and workflows.

 ## Dependencies